chenkahana/Jimmy/Jimmy/WATCH_README.md

    - Add `WatchConnectivity` capability
 4. **Build and run** on a paired Apple Watch device

-The watch app currently provides a simple interface with playback controls.
-Full data syncing will work once `WatchPlayerManager` is wired up to the main app using `WatchConnectivity`.
+The watch app provides a simple interface with playback controls.
+Full data syncing is handled by `WatchPlayerManager` using `WatchConnectivity`.